archivesspace/tech-docs/src/content/docs/customization/configuration.md

 - `AWS_SECRET_ACCESS_KEY`
 - `AWS_ASPACE_BUCKET`

-It is using the `:cookie_prefix` configuration as a prefix for the state files stored in the bucket - usefull when using the same bucket to store indexer state of multiple archivesspace instances.
+It is using the `:cookie_prefix` configuration as a prefix for the state files stored in the bucket - useful when using the same bucket to store indexer state of multiple archivesspace instances.

 ##### Configuring S3 access using AppConfig variable in the `config.rb` file